ErickHdez96/tiger-rs/README.md

 * Records and arrays don't contain their original names, and since tiger uses nominal typing, comparing two identical, but not the same types, will output something like `Expected type '{a: int}', got '{a: int}'`.
 * Error reporting is underdeveloped, it cannnot output erros spanning multiple lines.
-* Importing a file inserts transparently the new tokens into the token stream.
-This allows declarations to span multiple files, since it can start at the beginning of the imported file, and continue in the importing file.
-This also messes up with error reporting.
 * Types don't contain their original declaration spans, it might be possible that some errors are reported on lines where the don't belong (I haven't come accross this).
 * The semantic analyzer has functions beginning with `translate`, but there is also a translate module, I decided to go with the naming in the book.